nicolasventer/tmp_cmd_runners/README.md

 bun --hot index.html
 ```

-Then open the local URL shown by Bun in your browser.
+Then open the local URL printed by Bun.

 ## Usage

 1. Click `Add Runner`.
 2. Enter a shell command.
-3. Press `Run`, or use `Ctrl+Enter` inside the command box.
+3. Press `Run`, or use `Ctrl+Enter` in the command box.
-4. Watch the output stream live.
+4. Watch the output stream in real time.
+5. Use `Pause` to freeze the displayed output while the process keeps running, then `Resume` to catch back up.
-5. Use `Stop` to terminate the process.
+6. Use `Stop` to terminate the running process tree.
+7. Use `Maximize` to focus on one runner's output and `Escape` to close the modal view.
-6. Use `Show Transform` to open the Monaco editor and provide a JavaScript function that rewrites the output.
+8. Use `Show Transform` to open the Monaco editor and enter a default-exported JavaScript transform.
-7. Choose `new` or a saved state from the header dropdown.
-8. Use `Save`, `Load`, `Rename`, and `Refresh` to manage saved dashboard states.
+9. Use the header controls to `Load`, `Save`, `Rename`, `Delete`, and `Refresh` saved dashboard states.

-Saved state files contain runner configuration and layout data:
+Saved state files include:

 - command text
 - transform source
+- transform enabled flag
-- GridStack position and size
+- GridStack layout

-They do not restore active processes or previously streamed output.
+Saved states do not restore active processes or previous output history.

 Example transform module: